-If you work for yourself and you're ready to buy a home, you're not alone.
+If you work for yourself, or a work-from-home freelancer, and you're ready to buy a home, you're not alone.

 These days, more people are choosing to become freelancers and entrepreneurs than ever before.
 And, while you may once have heard that becoming a homeowner is impossible while self-employed, fortunately, that outdated idea is a thing of the past.